Alfred Curzon, 4th Baron Scarsdale: Early life

-Alfred was born into an old family of Norman origin.
+Alfred was born into an old family of clergy and priests.
 He was the second son of the Rev. Hon.
 Alfred Curzon, Rector of Kedleston (1801–1850), and the former Sophia Holden.
 His elder brother, George Nathaniel Curzon, died young from a riding accident in 1855.
 He had two sisters, Hon.
 Sophia Felicity Curzon (wife of W. Hatfield de Rodes, of Barlborough Hall) and Hon.
 Mary Catherine Curzon (wife of Arthur Hill-Trevor, 1st Baron Trevor).

-His paternal grandfather was Nathaniel Curzon, 2nd Baron Scarsdale and his maternal grandfather was Robert Holden of Nuthall Temple, Nottinghamshire.
+His paternal grandfather was Nathaniel Curzon, 2nd Baron Scarsdale, and his maternal grandfather was Robert Holden of Nuthall Temple, Nottinghamshire.

 Curzon was educated at Rugby School and at the University of Oxford.

 Career

 He in 1856 succeeded his uncle to the title, and to 11,000 acres (about 4,450 hectares) of land.
 He was ordained into the Church of England and he subsequently became Rector of Kedleston for fifty-six years from 1856 to 1916, and a Justice of the Peace.